tamediadigital/tx-chef/readme.md

 :trophy:

-> *Werdino Daily is the most important Slack Integration of the 21st century*
+> _"Werdino Daily is the most important Slack Integration of the 21st century"_
-> ~ Chuck Norris, Inventor of the Internet
+~ Chuck Norris, Inventor of Slack, the Internet and the 21st century

 ![](media/screenshot.png)